buildpacks-community/kpack-cli/docs/kp_image_create.md

-      --service-account string                service account name to use (default "default") -s, --service-binding stringArray           build time service bindings --sub-path string                       build code at the sub path located within the source code directory --success-build-history-limit string    set the successBuildHistoryLimit -t, --tag string                            registry location where the OCI image will be created -w, --wait                                  wait for image create to be reconciled and tail resulting build logs
+      --service-account string                service account name to use (default "default") -s, --service-binding stringArray           build time service bindings --sub-path string                       build code at the sub path located within the source code directory --success-build-history-limit string    number of successful builds to keep, leave empty to use cluster default -t, --tag string                            registry location where the OCI image will be created -w, --wait                                  wait for image create to be reconciled and tail resulting build logs
 ```